Self-help App for young girls

 User Study

 After getting a better understanding of the current app as well as the market, by conducting competitor analysis, I started the big User Study!
-The following methods were used to identify the users' needs, behaviours and goals.

 Online survey

-- 87 respondents
+- 97 respondents

 - 13-25 years old